bigcarl35/Luashitacast-Scripts/README.md

-This branch is a work in progress.
-I am rebasing my code while adding new features.
-Refer to the Main branch for a stable version or try this Karma branch if you like.
-The configuration script has not been updated yet.
-Once this version is complete and tested throughly, it will be merged into the main branch.
+This branch is an older version.
+It contains the code for supporting fractional accuracy as opposed to progressive
+accuracy.
+If you want the most recent version, download the code found in the main area.

-- CCF, October 15, 2024
+- CCF, March 10, 2025

 # Luashitacast-Scripts
 This repository contains my Luashitacast scripts that I have tailored to work on the FFXI private server HorizonXI